kinvolk/coding-game-service/docs/timeline.md

     listen::intro::wobble-window

         This event is also fired when the user presses the "Sure why not" button.
-It causes the 'move-window' event to be registered as an event we are actively listening for and then emits the `ListenForEvent` signal with `move-window`.
+It causes the `move-window` event to be registered as an event we are actively listening for and then emits the `ListenForEvent` signal with `move-window`.